 By Deepa Babington

-ROME (Reuters) - Prime Minister Silvio Berlusconi's center-right coalition risks losing its northern power base of Milan to the left for the first time in 18 years when voting in local election run-offs ends on Monday.
+ROME (Reuters) - Prime Minister Silvio Berlusconi's center-right coalition risks losing its northern power base of Milan to the left for the first time in nearly 20 years when voting in local elections ends on Monday.

-Nearly 6 million Italians are eligible to vote in mayoral contests in 90 towns and six provinces, but the focus is squarely on the main battlegrounds of the financial capital Milan and the southern port of Naples.
+Around 6 million Italians are eligible to vote in mayoral contests in 90 towns and six provinces, but the focus is squarely on the main battlegrounds in the financial capital Milan and the southern port of Naples.

 Berlusconi suffered a drubbing in the first round of voting on May 15 and 16, when an uninspired center left easily held on to power in Turin and Bologna and forced the center right into run-offs in Naples and Milan, its longtime stronghold.